WatiBenj/Blockchain_Ajtai_Hash/README.md

 ## Output

-Below is an output example from the execution of the *Main.java* class.
+Below is an output example from the execution of the *Main* class.
 As we can observe, *Miner N°4* obtained the correct hash value (starting with four 0's as *difficulty* = 4) required for the proof of work, before its three other concurrents.
 As a result, *Miner N°4* received a reward of 1 bitcoin.

 ![image](https://github.com/WatiBenj/Blockchain_Ajtai_Hash/blob/master/Output.PNG)